HannanAston/Team-54/README.md

 ***<mark>IMPORTANT!
 PLEASE READ THIS FILE EVERY TIME YOU LOGIN TO CHECK FOR UPDATES!</mark>***

-Do not merge onto the main unless your pull request passes the CI pipeline.
+Do not merge onto the main unless your pull request passes the CI pipeline and someone else has reviewed your work/pull request.
 You can confirm by pressing Actions and then looking for your request (should be at the top) and seeing if there is a green tick.

 ***[How to GitHub!]***